tongjingqi/Game-RL/src/PyramidChess/readme.md

 # Pyramid Chess
 ## Overview
 The PyramidChess Dataset is a specialized dataset derived from the 3D strategy game PyramidChess, designed to support research in computer vision, natural language processing, and game-state understanding.
 Each data entry represents a specific game scenario, captured as a 3D game-state image, accompanied by structured question-answer pairs.
-There are six specific questions span four distinct types (e.g., State Info, Action Outcome, Transition Path, and Strategy Optimization), each designed to probe strategic reasoning and spatial understanding.
+There are six specific questions spanning three distinct types (e.g., Target Perception, State Prediction, and Strategy Optimization), each designed to probe strategic reasoning and spatial understanding.

 In addition to the questions, the dataset provides detailed analyses and accurate answers, offering insights into the reasoning process behind each solution.
 By combining rich game-state imagery with comprehensive QA pairs and explanations, the PyramidChess Dataset serves as a tool for advancing AI research in spatial reasoning, strategy modeling, and explainable decision-making.